News & Photos

 Opening of church buildings

-According to Government advice churches across England can reopen for private prayer from 15 June.
+According to Government advice churches across England can open for private prayer (from 15 June).

 Baptisms can take place in church.
 The same hygiene and social distancing regulations used for Mass (above) still apply, and we have to limit the numbers of people attending to 30.